WELCOME WARGAMERS!

 After playing the game several dozen times (and having since played several hundred times) I was so taken with its flexibility and intensity, that I started to design my own scenarios and variants.
 These additions eventually led to the publication of a quarterly newsletter: Relative Range.
 The newsletter managed to survive through ten issues before fading for lack of material.

 Over the years since its passing, I've kept the experience close and have hoped for an opportunity to resurrect my efforts.
-This web site is the result of many months of rolling ideas around my fevered brain, and eventually focusing them into a concerted effort to organize my personal game support projects.
+This web site is the result of decades of rolling ideas around my fevered brain, and eventually focusing them into a concerted effort to organize my personal game design and support projects.

 Links of Interest